workspace-dex/open-agent/README.md

-Open-Agent.
 A private, powerful & minimal LLM harness.

 Allowing you to work in a stable and smooth environment with you Local LLMs.